tomroper/React-Redux-Wordpress-Teekay-Culture-/README.md

 We spend time planning data flow in the App, reusable components to use and how to implement Search/Filter functionality.

-The first proof of concept iteration was solely React, but after a short while we decided to work with Redux to manage data/functions so components updating more easily with post data.
+The first proof of concept iteration was solely React, but after a short while we decided to work with Redux to manage data/functions so components could update more easily with post data.

 ## Technology used
 * React